plan4hub/yoda/README.md

 In order to access issues in non-public repositories, you will need to set an appropriate personal GitHub Token.
 This is explained in the MANUAL linked via the landing page.

 You can of course copy Yoda to your own Webserver, GitHub repository, or GitHub Enterprise.
-Get all the files in the `/docs` folder.
+Simply get all the files in the `/docs` folder.

 ## Running the tests